Texaco Logo

 Texaco Logo History

-The name Texaco is derived from the first letters of two words: “TEXAs” and “COMpany.”
-The fact is that initially, this brand appeared in Texas and decided to reflect this fact in its identity.
-The emblem with the image of a star is also a manifestation of patriotism.
-After all, the white star is present on the state’s flag, which even received the corresponding nickname: The Lone Star State.
-As for the trademark logo, it has evolved from simple to complex and multi-component.
+The name Texaco is formed from the first letters of two words: “TEXAs” and “COMpany”.
+The fact is that this brand initially appeared in Texas and decided to reflect that in its symbolism.
+The emblem featuring a star is also a manifestation of patriotism.
+After all, the white star is present on the flag of the state, which even received a corresponding nickname: The Lone Star State.
+As for the brand’s logo, it has evolved from simple to more complex and multi-component.

 What is Texaco?

-Now Texaco is a brand of motor oils, and in the past, it was a leader in the global oil industry.
-The company began its work in the USA in 1901 and existed for exactly one hundred years until its main competitor, Chevron Corporation, absorbed it.
-Their merger in 2001 created a new oil and gas giant, Chevron Texaco Co.
+Texaco is a brand of motor oils, and in the past, it was a leader in the global oil industry.
+The company began in the United States in 1901 and operated for exactly 100 years before being acquired by its main competitor, Chevron Corporation.
+As a result of their 2001 merger, a new oil and gas giant was formed: Chevron Texaco Co.

 1901 – 1909